zhangwei03020915/abp/docs/en/tutorials/microservice/part-03.md

 ### Running the Application

-Now, stop any application running in the *Solution Runner* panel, and then run the application by clicking the *Run* -> *Build & Start All* button on the root item in the *Solution Runner* panel.
+Now, stop any application running in the *Solution Runner* panel, and then run the applications by clicking the *Run* -> *Build & Start All* button on the root item in the *Solution Runner* panel:

 ![abp-studio-run-build-and-start-all](images/abp-studio-run-build-and-start-all.png)

-After the application is started, you can rigth-click and [Browse](../../studio/running-applications.md#monitoring) on the `CloudCrm.Web` application to open it in the ABP Studio inside browser:
+After the application is started, you can right-click and [Browse](../../studio/running-applications.md#monitoring) on the `CloudCrm.Web` application to open it in the ABP Studio's pre-integrated browser:

 ![abp-studio-browse-cloud-crm-products](images/abp-studio-browse-cloud-crm-products.png)